iambrainstorming/iambrainstorming.github.io/src/chapters/economics/tax_collection_simulation.md

 > It’s not actually a tax, because it doesn’t create deadweight loss.
 Deadweight loss is the value of the trades that don’t happen because of a tax.
 This, on the contrary, increases supply and trade instead of reducing it like a typical tax.

+> It’s just a token redistribution tax collected after the basic income is given within a tokenized supply chain.
+Moreover, the basic income can only be used to purchase goods within the same supply chain.

 This is a simulation of tax collection within the context of a particular supply chain, specifically using the example of an apple supply chain.
 While a specialized supply chain with its own unique token doesn't currently exist, the advancement of cryptocurrency and blockchain technology is gradually pushing us toward similar systems.

 The simulation explores the potential impact of implementing a tax system within this innovative supply chain model.
 By using apples as a representative product, we can examine how taxes might affect the flow of goods, services, and currency within the supply chain.